HMRC has introduced a new online service for customers to request a face to face appointment by completing an online form.

 HMRC will not request any personal information from you in any responses you receive after completing the online form.
 Do not include any personal information in any email replies which you send to HMRC with your choice of appointment.

-If you have any concerns about the authenticity of any emails you receive that claim to be from HMRC, please follow this link below.
+If you have any concerns about the authenticity of any emails you receive that claim to be from HMRC, go to Phishing and scams on the GOV.UK website.